Breakfast With Narcissus

 HAM: It’s not about making it happy, Mouse; it’s about making it whole.

-On the day that Coriander was made, a Painter copied a third each of Mouse’s and Dutch’s consciousnesses into Ham’s body, erasing two thirds of Ham in the process.
+When he was little, Mouse experienced trauma involving a kitchen sink.
+Today he cannot recall the details of what happened, not because the memory is repressed but because it is decaying with his birth body in an unmarked grave.
+On the day Coriander was made, a Painter copied a third each of Mouse’s and Dutch’s connections into Ham’s body, erasing two thirds of Ham in the process.
 All three headmates were left with fragmented memories.
-Ham, for instance, remembers setting a sweater on fire but not whose sweater it was or what they did to deserve arson.
-Coriander’s therapist helped him invent a story to explain his rage, and that enabled him to let it go.
-Hoping she can do the same for Mouse and his fear, they buzz into her building and take the lift to eight.
+Ham, for instance, remembers setting fire to a sweater, but not whose sweater it was or what they did to deserve arson.
+Doctor Sung helped Ham invent a story to explain his anger, and that enabled him to process and let go.
+Hoping she can do the same for Mouse and his fear, Coriander buzzes into her building and takes the lift to eight.